 The Gerberian Shepsky is one of the most popular large mixed dog breeds in the world.
 They have the playful and energetic nature of the Siberian Husky, but also the obedience of a German Shepherd.

 Because of their fluffy coats and lively temperaments, they aren’t the most adaptable designer dogs.
 They don’t do well in warm climate and they’re not great for small spaces.

 Given the proper necessities, the Gerberian Shepsky will thrive as a family dog in the right environment.
 They’re everything you’d want in a companion.

 6. Corman Shepherd

-Parents: Welsh Corgi and German Shepherd mix
+Parents: Corgi x German Shepherd mix

 The Corman Shepherd combines the dwarf Welsh Corgi with the German Shepherd.
 Both dog breeds share a lot of similar characteristics, but are quite different in size and body shape (obviously).

 Corman Shepherds are known to have high levels of energy, as both parents are from the herding dog group.
 These dogs can be a little skittish, but will become excellent companions with socialization.

 Corman Shepherds are incredibly smart and generally do well with obedience training.
 Put them to work and they’ll be happy dogs.
 Oh, and they have the short, stubby legs too!